tshepang/blog/content/2016-review.md

 one used to represent alien verbal communication.

-My __favorite character__ is Black Panther ([Captain America: Civil War]), and runner-up is Leslie Jones in [Ghostbusters].
+My __favorite character__ is Black Panther ([Captain America: Civil War]), followed by that of Leslie Jones in [Ghostbusters].
 The __best performance__ is by Simon Helberg in [Florence Foster Jenkins], while the best __character design__ is that of the Hollows of [Miss Peregrine's Home for Peculiar Children].